gabrielaverza/embedded-projects/README.md

 ### Current structure

 - `/hangman-game` — Hangman game project using Arduino Mega, with buttons, LEDs, and buzzer.
 Includes source code, documentation, and a circuit layout suggestion created on Tinkercad.
+- `/lightminder` — Inefficient lighting monitoring system using Arduino Mega and PIC18F4520.
+Detects lights left on with no presence and sends alerts via UART.
+Includes PIR and LDR sensors, I2C LCD, and microcontroller communication.

 ---